raxjs/rax-app/packages/build-plugin-rax-faas/README.md

 ### Dependencies

-Rax-plugin-faas based on Function Compute of Alibaba cloud, so you need install `docker` and `@alicloud/fun` first:
+build-plugin-rax-faas based on Function Compute of Alibaba cloud, so you need install `docker` and `@alicloud/fun` first:

 About docker instructions of installation, you can found in the [docker docs](https://docs.docker.com/install/).